 Hypothyroidism From Hashimoto’s Thyroiditis

-The most common cause of hypothyroidism is from the autoimmune disease known as Hashimoto’s thyroiditis.
+The most common cause of hypothyroidism is caused by the autoimmune disease known as Hashimoto’s thyroiditis.

 If you have this condition (there’s about a 70-90% chance that you do (1)) then your body is creating antibodies that are destroying your own thyroid gland.